The recovery room is staffed by trained nurses who specialise in looking after children after surgery.

 Transferred to a ward if your child is staying overnight

 Once your child is awake enough and the recovery nurses are happy with his/her condition, your child will be taken to the ward where he/she will be staying until well enough to go home.

 If your child is going to be admitted to a ward, there may be a delay whilst waiting for a bed to be available on the ward.
 This will have no impact on your child’s care.

 If your child is returning to a ward, your child will be returned to his/her usual bed.

-The paediatric department at Monash Children’s Hospital is only able to provide sleeping facilities for one parent to stay overnight with their child.
-The hospital will provide a single sofa bed, which can be set up beside the child’s bed/cot.
-Linen will also be provided.
+Monash Children’s Hospital is only able to provide sleeping facilities for one parent to stay overnight with their child.
+The hospital will provide a single sofa bed and linen.

 Please note that parent beds for Monash Newborn patients are not currently available at Clayton.
 Limited parent beds are currently available at Casey and Dandenong.